 Bali Swing Ubud Review

 Another cool thing about our trip to Bali was discovering that there are other popular swings in Ubud and on the island.
-There’s the Zen Hideaway Swing, the Tegalalang Rice Terrace Swing, Uma Pakel Agro Swing, and more.
+There’s the Zen Hideaway Swing, the Tegalalang Rice Terraces Swing, Uma Pakel Swing, and more.